Exploration noise for learning linear-quadratic mean field games

 \subsection{Comparison with existing works}

 Exploration and exploitation are important concepts in reinforcement learning and related optimal control.

-In comparison with the time discrete literature, there have been less papers on the analysis of exploration/exploitation in the time continuous setting.
-In both \cite{murray2018model} and \cite{JMLR:v21:19-144}, the randomization of the actions goes through a formulation of the corresponding control problem in terms of relaxed controls.
-In \cite{murray2018model}, the authors address questions that are seemingly different from ours, as the objective is to allow for a model with some uncertainty of the state dynamics.
+In comparison with the discrete-time literature, there have been less papers on the analysis of exploration/exploitation in the time continuous setting.
+In both Murray and Paladino \cite{murray2018model} and Wang et al. \cite{JMLR:v21:19-144}, the randomization of the actions goes through a formulation of the corresponding control problem in terms of relaxed controls.
+In Murray and Paladino \cite{murray2018model}, the authors address questions that are seemingly different from ours, as the objective is to allow for a model with some uncertainty on the state dynamics.
 Accordingly, the cost functional is averaged out with respect to some prior probability measure on the vector field driving the dynamics.
 Under suitable assumptions on this prior probability measure, a dynamic programming principle and a then a Hamilton-Jacobi-Bellman are derived.
-In fact, the paper \cite{JMLR:v21:19-144}, which addresses stochastic optimal controls, is closer to the spirit of our work.
+In fact, the paper Wang et al. \cite{JMLR:v21:19-144}, which addresses stochastic optimal controls, is closer to the spirit of our work.
 Therein, relaxed controls are combined with an additional entropic regularization that forces exploration.
 In case when the control problem has a linear-quadratic structure, quite similar to the one we use here (except that there is no mean field interaction), the entropic regularization is shown to work as a Gaussian exploration.
-Although our choice for working with a Gaussian exploration looks consistent with the result of \cite{JMLR:v21:19-144}, there remain however some conceptual differences between the two approaches: In the theory of relaxed controls, the drifts in the dynamics are averaged out with respect to the distribution of the controls; In our paper, the dynamics are directly subjected to the randomized action.
-In this respect, our work is closer to the earlier contribution \cite{DBLP:journals/neco/Doya00}.
+Although our choice for working with a Gaussian exploration looks consistent with the result of Wang et al. \cite{JMLR:v21:19-144}, there remain however some conceptual differences between the two approaches: In the theory of relaxed controls, the drifts in the dynamics are averaged out with respect to the distribution of the controls; In our paper, the dynamics are directly subjected to the randomized action.
+In this respect, our work is closer to the earlier contribution of Doya \cite{DBLP:journals/neco/Doya00}.